MuhRaihan001/backend-template/README.md

 - **MySQL Query Wrapper**: Lightweight connection pool with asynchronous query execution.
 - **Setup**: Built-in support for `.env`, CORS, and JSON body parsing.
 - **React Frontend Handling**: Serve a React app directly from the backend, with automatic serving of `index.html` and static files for optimized delivery.
+- **Modular Rate Limiting**: Dynamically enable and configure request throttling for your API with one function.

 ---